cielecki/life-navigator/FAQ.md

 Logs
 ```

-This will create daily notes seperatelly for each quarter
+This will create daily notes seperatelly for each month.

 Furthermore, I recommend installing `Periodic Notes` plugin.
 Life Navigator has support both for the built in one and this one.